mozilla-services/docs/source/storage/apis-1.5.rst

     avoid overwriting the data if it has been changed since the client fetched it.

-    Successful responses will have a JSON object body with field "modified" giving the new last-modified time for the collection.
+    Successful responses will return the new last-modified time for the collection.

     Note that the server may impose a limit on the amount of data submitted for storage in a single BSO.